spangborn/r-pebble-css/README.md

 Large portions by [@spangborn](https://github.com/spangborn/)

-**Todo**
-- Move CSS into separate files
-- Convert CSS to SCSS
+# Usage

+This uses SASS files for separation of CSS into various SCSS files.
+They're compiled using Compass.
+It's easier to use `grunt` to build the resultant CSS, but you'll need the following software packages:

+## Requirements

+- Node.js
+- npm
-- Create grunt build for resulting CSS
+- grunt
+- compass